ahlstromcj/seq66/README.md

         *   Fixed issue #50, made the slot text color the same as the label color, and provided a "secret" default color that will cause the text to match the theme.
 This can be overridden by a palette file.
-        *   Tentatively fixed issue #51, where playback with JACK transport enable was extremely erratic on some platforms.
+        *   Fixed issue #51 (show-stopper!), where playback with JACK transport enable was extremely erratic on some platforms.
         *   Add clearing of the performer's "play-set" for "File / New" to prevent the previous song from being playable. :-D